PDF Family Law Form Library

 This is information that you are required to have before filing a Paternity Set Aside Motion.
 You are well advised to seek legal advice on how to do this properly and when to file.
 The other parent can use this form as well to challenge your parental rights.

-This is the form of opposition to a paternity set aside motion, and it should be completed and filed if you oppose the set aside.
+This is the form of opposition to a paternity set aside motion, and it should be filed if you oppose the set aside.

 This Order after Hearing sets forth the Court's ruling on the paternity set aside motion.

-This request form is used where there is no paternity judgment but a VDOP was signed by the alleged father and now one party or the other (or a third party who claims they were really the biological father) claims that the party who signed is not the bio parent.
-See the FL-281.
+This request is used where there is no paternity judgment but a VDOP was signed by the alleged father and now one party or the other (or a third party who claims they were really the biological father) claims that the party who signed is not the bio parent.
+See the FL-281 form.

 This is the information you need to have in order to properly challenge a VDOP.